Jorenar/blog/_posts/2024-12-26-arrlen-across-langs.md

     by using `std::size()` function, by passing the type to `std::extent_v<T>` trait template, and couple other ways.

-  If such additional method was not a primary or prominent way, or at least from the focus group, it might be missing from this paper.
+  If such additional method was not a primary or prominent way, or at least from the focus group, it might be missing from the list.

-* The vast majority of languages use derivatives of either "length" or "size", \\
-  with "length" being the dominat base.
+* The vast majority of languages use derivatives of either "length" or "size", with "length" being the dominat base.

 * "Length" and "size" are also often used for other linear data structures beside arrays, like strings, linked lists, queues, etc.

-* Documentations, specifications and communities\footnote{Communities speaking
-  natural languages, different than English, also can have similar experience;
-  for example in Polish: "rozmiar tablicy" ("size of array") and "długość tablicy" ("length of array") are similarly quite often seen interchanged in literature and conversations.} use terms "length" and "size" quite freely and interchangeably in the meaning of "the number of elements in data structure".
+* Documentations, specifications and communities use terms "length" and "size" quite freely and interchangeably in the meaning of "the number of elements in data structure".
 Sometimes languages make them alias one another.
-  \begin{itemize}

   * Other words also sometimes are seen as synonyms, although rarely and/or in specific contexts (e.g. "dimension" or "extent" would primarily be present